 What is the Subset (%) Significance Test?

-- If my table's Values are set to Row %, then I want to see if each row's percentages are significantly higher (green) or lower (red) compared to the Total (%) row.
+1: If Values = Row %, you'll see if each row's percentages are significantly higher (green) or lower (red) compared to the Total (%) row at the bottom.

-- However if my view's Values are set to Column %, then I want to see if each column's percentages are significantly different fom the Total (%) column.
+2: However if Values = Column %, you'll test if each column's percentages are significanly different from the Total (%) column at the far-right.

 Subset Sig-Test